PREPARING A GLUTEN-FREE MEAL FOR A PERSON WITH COELIAC DISEASE

 Additional Information Regarding Sources of cross contamination

-- Milling of gluten free grains on equipment that has been used for regular grains and has not been thoroughly cleaned
+- Handling of gluten free grains on equipment that has been used for regular grains and has not been thoroughly cleaned

 - Kitchen prep areas, appliances & utensils including: counter space, cutting boards, knives, spoons, etc, muffin tins, cake pans, cookie trays, toasters/toaster ovens, & fryers (French fries cooked in oil where battered foods have been fried).

 - Meat cooked on a grill which hasn’t been cleaned after cooking regular food with gluten.
 (Gluten cannot be “burned off” a grill or from an oven with extreme heat).

 - Products in bulk bins can become contaminated by using the scoops in more than one bin.
 There is no assurance that the other customers will be as cautious as you.
 Also, flour dust in the air around these bins can cause a problem.

 - At the deli counter where gluten free meats are being cut using the same utensils as those used to cut normal sandwiches without cleaning in between.
 Also, the cut meats often overlap on the counter which could cause a domino effect of cross contamination.

 - Buffet lunches, where the chef tests the temperatures in all the dishes using one thermometer, or spoons are used for more than one dish.

 - In manufacturing, if a gf product is on the same production line where gluten containing products have also been manufactured cereals and candy bars that have gluten free ingredients may be produced after a non GF item without having the equipment cleaned thoroughly in between.

 The 14 allergens that need to be declared

 Celery: Includes celery stalks, leaves, seeds, and celeriac.
 Also found in celery salt, salads, some meat products, soups, and stock cubes.